umernaeem1/inst-coordinates/README.md

-# inst-coordinates
+# Getting coordinates using Google Maps API

-Getting coordinates of institutions
+This code is about how I got coordinates using Google maps API